lab1092/blender-manual_ja/manual/game_engine/logic/sensors/mouse.rst

    Mouse sensor

-The :guilabel:`Mouse` sensor is for detecting mouse events.
+The *Mouse* sensor is for detecting mouse events.

 See :doc:`Sensor Common Options </game_engine/logic/sensors/common_options>` for common options.